HackYourFuture/HTML-CSS/Week1/README.md

    - Parents, children, attributes
    - Indentation
 3. Introduction to CSS:
-   - Where can we write it and what difference does that make?
+   - Where to write it?
    - The box model
    - The cascading effect
    - Selectors (id, class, element type), properties